 As part of being an open and transparent authority we are publishing, along with those pay policy documents required of us, benefits that all of our employees are eligible to receive.
 This document contains information on annual leave, childcare vouchers, flexible working, sick pay scheme and pension schemes.

 The Transparency Code requires local authorities to publish their pay multiple.
-A pay multiple is the ratio of the pay of an organisation’s top earner to that of the mean/median earner.
+A pay multiple is the ratio of the pay of an organisation’s top earner to that of the mean or median earner.

 The council does not explicitly set the remuneration of any individual or group of posts by reference to the multiple of another post or group of posts, as it uses the HAY job evaluation scheme.

-Salary information as of April 2017 is set out below and reflects the Council’s organisation as at 31 March 2017 under the new federated operating model.
+Salary information is set out below and reflects the council’s organisation as at 31 March 2018 under the federated operating model.
 This information is updated annually.